ABOUT THE SUMMIT

 Blue Heron Farm (475 Sierra Grande St., Wilkerson (Bishop))

-Come enjoy a beverage with colleagues at the Blue Heron Farm from 5-6p, followed by a panel discussion on local food systems.
+Come enjoy a beverage with colleagues at the Blue Heron Farm, followed by a panel discussion on local food systems.
 Then enjoy a delicious farm dinner prepared by chef Sarah Knight comprised of locally sourced ingredients.

 FRIDAY, JULY 10TH